 [For Seal W see below in alphabetical order.]

-Seal D: The only documented use of minor seal D on a new woodblock print is 36 Series design 124 published in installment eight of that series in November 1934.
-However, it is considered to be a minor seal within the seal C period.
-Seal D is also found on four undated paintings, some of which may be from as early as the late 1920s.
+Seal D: The only documented use of seal D on a new woodblock print is 36 Series design 124 published in installment eight of that series in November 1934.
+It is possible that the wooden blocks for this design may have been held over from late 1933.
+Seal D is also found on five original scroll paintings, at least two of which date from 1928.
+Seal D is best considered a minor seal from within the major Seal A Period.
+At least one post World War II print run of edition II of 124 retained seal D.

-Seal E: Seal E is not known from any woodblock prints, but it appears on five original paintings, some from as early as 1928.
+Seal E: Seal E is known only from five original scroll paintings.

 There is incomplete information that Rakusan revived seal F as a secondary addendum placed within the image area on a single group of 100 Series prints between the late 1930s and the immediate postwar period.
 On these copies a secondary seal F has been added near a corner margin to otherwise normal edition I and edition II prints which already had primary signature and seal markings.